tldr-pages/tldr/pages/common/xmllint.md

 `xmllint --xpath "string(//{{foo}})" {{source_file.xml}}`

-- Return the href attribute of the second anchor element in an html file:
+- Return the href attribute of the second anchor element in an HTML file:

 `xmllint --html --xpath "string(//a[2]/@href)" webpage.xhtml`